UST-Robotics-Team/Software-Tutorial-2024-Notes/tutorial-1-c-and-cubeide-setup/homeworks/test.md

 # Checking Tools Guideline

+## Important Note : Changes to HW3 Skeleton Code

+Please update your `utility.c` in your HW3 code.
+Although it is informed that it is okay to submit the old version of `utility.c`, I am not sure that it will work for this testing tool as it receives input from files and I am not sure it will work without fixing the `\r\n` issue.

+Please find the new version of `utility.c` [here](../hw03-top-down-platformer/ utility.c), please copy it directly to your `utility.c` (you are allowed to modify it for this purpose).

+## Testing Tool

 This guideline explains how to use the checking tools given

 (Unfortunately we haven't tested this on Mac, please inform us for any issue.)